It’s a reasonable question.

-At its core, an accountant is a qualified financial expert who helps individuals and/or businesses with their accounts.
+At their core, accounts are qualified financial experts who help individuals and/or businesses with their accounts.
 This could include a wide variety of tasks, from analysing and reporting on financial records to preparing tax returns and all associated paperwork.

 Not only can accountants help perform regular financial tasks and reporting, but they can also act as a strategic advisor for businesses, helping them to become more profitable.

-- Provide financial advice, particularly around the financial health of a business
+- Provide financial advice, particularly regarding the financial health of a business

 - Review profit and loss statements and troubleshoot cash flow problems